PVD coatings: Physical vapour deposition

 Magnetron Sputtering (MS)

 In MS argon gas accelerated ions impact on a solid metal (target) causing ejection (evaporation) of material by mechanical action.
-Also in this case evaporated metal can recombines with process gas (in plasma form) to create a thin film deposit on products rotating inside the vacuum chamber (reactive sputtering).
-There are different possible Magnetron Sputtering configuration: Balanced Magnetron Sputtering, Dual Magnetron Sputtering (DMS), Dual Pulsed Magnetron Sputtering, Unbalanced Magnetron Sputtering (UBM), RF Magnetron Sputtering, HIPIMS, etc. depending on the power source and magnetic field configuration.
+Also in this case evaporated metal can recombine with process gas (in plasma form) to create a thin film deposit on products rotating inside the vacuum chamber (reactive sputtering).
+There are different possible Magnetron Sputtering configurations: Balanced Magnetron Sputtering, Dual Magnetron Sputtering (DMS), Dual Pulsed Magnetron Sputtering, Unbalanced Magnetron Sputtering (UBM), RF Magnetron Sputtering, HIPIMS, etc. depending on the power source and magnetic field configuration.
 Target geometry can be planar, circular or in some cases also cylindrical.